Dev-Tams/celo-tutorials-101-building-Dex-Aggregator-celo-coding-tutorial-from-scratch.md./README.md

-# Creating an Educational DEx Aggregatir on the Celo Blockchain with Solidity and Hardhat.md
+# Creating an Educational DEx Aggregator on the Celo Blockchain with Solidity and Hardhat.md

- A tutorial based on how to create a dao on celo blockchain.
+ A tutorial based on how to create a dex on celo blockchain.

  ## INTRODUCTION
  A DEX aggregator is a platform that allows users to access multiple decentralized exchanges (DEXs) through a single interface, Instead of having to visit multiple DEXs to find the best price for a specific token, users can use a DEX aggregator to compare prices and execute trades on the DEX with the best available price.